bswck/configzen/README.md

 with some extra features on top of that, such as both synchronous and asynchronous, preferably full or partial reloading and saving of your structured configuration.

+_configzen_ will help you to organize your configuration files and make them easy to use and maintain.
+One of the core features of _configzen_ is that it allows you to import configuration files inside other configuration files, which is especially useful when you have a lot of configuration files, and you want to avoid repeating yourself.

+## Features

+### Managing content
 Let's see how it looks like in practice.
 Let's say you have a YAML configuration file like this:
 ```yaml
 # database.yaml